camille-hdl/website/content/blog/pre-commit-or-pre-merge/index.md

 description: When to run tests, linters, static analysis...
 ---

-Here are three of the things I typically may want to run on my codebase:
+On my codebases, I may want to run:

 * a linter,
 * static analysis,
 * tests.

-While I can run them manually, I find it easier for everyone involved if it just happens on its own.
+While I can run them manually, I find it easier for everyone involved if it happens on its own.

 It's about **getting feedback as soon as possible without breaking the flow of work**.